Halliwell Jones Limited (including its trading division Premium Trade Cars)

 130 Manchester Road

-The Company and personal information: we are committed to lawful, fair and transparent processing of all personal information about our employees, customers, suppliers and other third parties during the course of our business activities.
-We will always comply with any applicable data protection legislation and we will ensure that collection and use of personal information is carried out in accordance with applicable data protection laws.
-The main law governing data protection is the General Data Protection Regulation (Regulation (EU) 2016/679 of 27 April 2016) known as the “GDPR”.
+The Company and personal data: we are committed to lawful, fair and transparent processing of all personal data about our employees, customers, suppliers and other third parties during the course of our business activities.
+We will always comply with any applicable data protection legislation and we will ensure that collection and use of personal data is carried out in accordance with applicable data protection laws.
+The main laws governing data protection in the UK are:

-Registration: While the Data Protection Act 1998 requires us to be registered with the Information Commissioner’s Office, we will remain registered.
+Registration: While the GDPR requires us to be registered with the Information Commissioner’s Office, we will remain registered.
 We will also comply with any successor notification requirements.

-Controlling and processing information: We are the controller of all personal information used in our business for our own commercial purposes.
-Sometimes though, we will process personal information on behalf of another data controller – and when this is the case, we will do so only in accordance with the instructions of that data controller and otherwise in accordance with the GDPR.
+Controlling and processing information: We are the controller of all personal data used in our business for our own commercial purposes.
+Sometimes though, we will process personal data on behalf of another data controller – and when this is the case, we will do so only in accordance with the instructions of that data controller and otherwise in accordance with the GDPR.

 DATA PROTECTION PRINCIPLES